 - a license suspension gets set aside.

-- the motorist gets placed on negligent operator probation.
+- you get placed on negligent operator probation.
 This means a suspension does not go into effect.
-It will though if the driver commits a violation or an accident.
+It will though if you commit a violation or an accident.

-- the driver gets a suspension but is granted a restricted license.
+- you get a suspension but are granted a restricted license.

 Note that a negligent operator hearing is part of the Negligent Operator Treatment System.